datascisteven/Melanoma-Image-Classification/README.md

 There are three main datasets that we

 2020 Training Datasets:
-33,126 DICOM images with embedded metadata and JPEG images with 425 duplicates 33,126 metadata entries of patient ID, lesion ID, sex, age, and general anatomic site.
+- 33,126 DICOM images with embedded metadata and JPEG images with 425 duplicates
-33,126 entries of gold standard lesion diagnoses.
+- 33,126 metadata entries of patient ID, lesion ID, sex, age, and general anatomic site.
+- Training Set: 467 melanoma vs. 26033 non-melanoma images
+- Validation Set: 117 melanoma vs. 6509 non-melanoma images

 2020 Testing Datasets:
-10,982 DICOM images with embedded metadata and JPEG images 10,982 metadata entries of patient ID, sex, age, and general anatomic site.
+- 10,982 DICOM images with embedded metadata and JPEG images
+- 10,982 metadata entries of patient ID, sex, age, and general anatomic site.
+- Holdout Set: 10982 images

+Additional Datasets for minority class:
-2019 Training Datasets:
+- 4522 additional melanoma images from the 2019 Training Dataset
-The training data consists of 10015 images and 1 ground truth response CSV file (containing 1 header row and 10015 corresponding response rows).
+- 1114 additional melanoma images from the 2018 Training Dataset

 ## Data Preparation